England at the FIFA World Cup: Russia 2018

 England began in group G against Tunisia.
 The game started well for England with a goal from Harry Kane in the 11th minute.
 Tunisia equalised through Sassi from the penalty spot in the 35th minute following a foul by Kyle Walker.
 Some controversy followed as various potential offences against Kane inside the penalty area were ignored by the referee and no VAR checks were carried out.
 England persevered and scored a second goal in the 91st minute, again by Kane, resulting in a 2–1 victory.

 In the second match, England surpassed their record for goals scored in a World Cup match by beating Panama 6–1.
 Jesse Lingard scored the third goal, John Stones scored the first and fourth goals and Kane scored a hat-trick.

 In the final group match, England lost 1–0 to Belgium.
 Adnan Januzaj scored the sole goal of the game, but both teams fielded reserve teams and England made nine changes.
 Before the game, media outlets stated that a loss could become beneficial, as the winner would be in the half of the draw with four of the top seven sides in the world.
 (Note: Belgium were ranked third, and Germany had already been eliminated.
-Of the countries from the top 10 of the FIFA World Rankings, only Switzerland (6) and Spain (10) were in loser's half of the draw.)
+Of the countries from the top 10 of the FIFA World Rankings, only Switzerland (6) and Spain (10) were in the loser's half of the draw.)
 The result meant England finished second in the group, setting up a last 16 clash with the Group H winners, Colombia.